janjaapmeijer/lysmarine_gen/README.md

 - [https://github.com/bareboat-necessities/lysmarine_gen](https://github.com/bareboat-necessities/lysmarine_gen)

 ## Choose which Armbian image your device needs
-The archive of different Armbian images for different device can be found [here](https://armbian.tnahosting.net/archive) and need to be changed in /cross-build-release/armbian.sh.
+The archive of different Armbian images for different device can be found [here](https://armbian.tnahosting.net/archive) and the address needs to be changed in /cross-build-release/armbian.sh.

 ## Steps to create your own BBN Marine OS image

-* Create GitHub account
 * Fork this project on GitHub
 * Create CircleCi account (Use logging in with GitHub)
 * Register .circleci/config.yml in CircleCi